 The Spain international striker first applied a glancing header to Gylfi Sigurdsson's seventh-minute free-kick from a narrow angle that was awarded after Abdul Razak had upended Andros Townsend on the edge of the penalty area.

-Tottenham doubled the lead shortly afterwards thanks to excellent link-up play between Lamela and Soldado, before the striker timed his run to perfection to drag a shot across Evgeni Pomazan.
+Tottenham doubled their lead shortly afterwards thanks to excellent link-up between Lamela and Soldado, before the striker timed his run to perfection to drag a shot across Evgeni Pomazan.

 It initially proved a costly miss as Anzhi went down the other end and pulled one back.

 Brad Friedel turned Jucilei's header over the crossbar and Ewerton stuck out a boot to prod home from close range after the resulting corner bounced along the six-yard box.